 No, Financial Aid will contact students if they are affected.

-What about students who withdraw from the course and no longer appear on Blackboard in the roster or gradebook?
+What about students who withdraw from the course and no longer appear on Canvas in the roster or gradebook?

 Students who officially withdraw from a course after the drop/add period are issued a W on the transcript.
 Instructors do not need to enter final course grades for these students as the Registrar already has the W on file.
 The F/FW distinction only pertains to students who appear on the final grade roster (and therefore did not officially withdraw from the course) and who are receiving a failing grade because they did not earn enough points to warrant a passing grade (either because of poor performance on course requirements or the failure to complete/submit course requirements).